 (1) The selection of the execution Class should be based on the following three factors:

-the required reliability;
+— the required reliability;

-the type of loading for which the structure, component or detail is designed;
+— the type of loading for which the structure, component or detail is designed;

-the type of structure, component or detail.
+— the type of structure, component or detail.

 (2) In terms of reliability management, the selection of execution Class should be based on either the required consequences Class (CC) or the reliability Class (RC) or both.